 The Glacier Bear arrives in Pybus Bay in late afternoon, and we prepare for a shore hike before dinner.
 The feeling while ashore is one of excitement and danger.
 Our guide has pepper spray, and several people carry air horns.
 We want to see bears up close… or do we?
 But it doesn't matter — tonight is not our night.
 No bears.
 Still, we jump for joy in our photos.

 After a relaxed breakfast, Glacier Bear is underway once again.
-We have a long transit this morning, to a location known as Red Bluff Bay.
+We have a long transit this morning.
 We'll cruise west through Frederick Sound, hugging the southern coast of Admiralty Island.
 Humpback whales alert us along the way, showing us their tail flukes, and loudly slapping the water with their pectoral flippers.
 We can smell their fishy breath as they surface, and spout through their blowholes.

 As we near Chatham Strait, we'll begin looking for larger pods of humpback whales, this time exhibiting a number of varied feeding behaviors.
 Some practice bubble-net feeding, swimming in circles while blowing bubbles to form a curtain to corral in a mass of tiny fish.
-Others practice lunge feeding, breaking the surface at a 45-degree angle, mouth fully open, and throat cavities expanded like an accordion to collect all the fish scooped up by the lunging maneuver.
+Others practice lunge feeding, breaking the surface at a 45-degree angle, mouth fully open, and throat cavities expanded like an accordion.

 We’re soon cruising once again, pointed toward the entrance to our anchorage near the small settlement of Baranof Warm Springs.
 We'll cruise along the east shore to Warm Springs Bay, where a natural hot spring is situated next to a rushing waterfall.
 Baranof Warm Springs is the outlet of Baranof Lake and the Baranof River.
 We’ll visit the public bath house featuring three separate tubs or the communal hot springs pools.
 Or both – your choice!
 A boardwalk takes us through the flora and fauna to picturesque Baranof Lake.